-- Drugs used in the treatment of fungal nail conditions. - Drugs used in the treatment of the common cold. - Experimental or investigational drugs or drugs used by a member in a research study or in another similar investigational environment. - Intrauterine devices (IUDs), diaphragms and implantable contraceptives.
-Some of these items may be covered under your medical benefits. - Drugs or medications delivered, injected or administered for you by a physician, other provider or another trained person. - Drugs prescribed by naturopathic physicians (N.D.). - Amphetamines and amphetamine derivatives, except when used in the treatment of narcolepsy or hyperactivity in children and adults. - Drugs or medications used to treat sexual dysfunctions or disorders, in either men or women, such as Viagra® or drugs required for, or as a result of, sexual transformation. - Drugs used for the treatment of fertility or infertility. - Fluoride, for members over the age of 10 years old. - Replacement of lost or stolen medication. - Drugs used for weight loss or cosmetic purposes. - Medications prescribed that do not relate directly to the treatment of a covered illness or injury. - Over-the-Counter (OTC) drugs, medications or vitamins that may be purchased without a provider's written prescription and prescription drugs that are available in an OTC therapeutically similar form. - Devices, appliances, supplies and durable medical equipment, even if a prescription is required for purchase.
-These items may be covered under your medical benefits. - Smoking cessation drug therapy, including nicotine replacement therapy.
-(Your PHP health coverage provides access to discounted smoking cessation programs, including drug therapy.) - Drugs dispensed from pharmacies outside the United States, except for urgent and emergency medical conditions. - Drugs or prescribed medications that are not medically necessary or are not provided according to our medical policy. - Drugs to stimulate hair growth, including, but not limited to, Rogaine® (i.e., topical minoxidil) or other similar drug preparations. - Drugs used in the treatment of drug induced fatigue, general fatigue and idiopathic hypersomnia. - Drugs that are not FDA approved or designated as "less than effective" by the FDA, also known as a "DESI" drug. - Drugs placed on prescription-only status as required by state or local law.
+- Drugs used in the treatment of fungal nail conditions. - Drugs used in the treatment of the common cold. - Experimental or investigational drugs or drugs used by a member in a research study or in another similar investigational environment. - Drugs or medications delivered, injected or administered for you by a physician, other provider or another trained person. - Drugs prescribed by naturopathic physicians (N.D.). - Amphetamines and amphetamine derivatives, except when used in the treatment of narcolepsy or hyperactivity in children and adults. - Drugs or medications used to treat sexual dysfunctions or disorders, in either men or women, such as Viagra® or drugs required for, or as a result of, sexual transformation. - Drugs used for the treatment of fertility or infertility. - Fluoride, for members over the age of 10 years old. - Replacement of lost or stolen medication. - Drugs used for weight loss or cosmetic purposes. - Medications prescribed that do not relate directly to the treatment of a covered illness or injury. - Over-the-counter (OTC) drugs, medications or vitamins that may be purchased without a provider's written prescription and prescription drugs that are available in an OTC therapeutically similar form. - Devices, appliances, supplies and durable medical equipment, even if a prescription is required for purchase.
+These items may be covered under your medical benefits. - Drugs dispensed from pharmacies outside the United States, except for urgent and emergency medical conditions. - Drugs or prescribed medications that are not medically necessary or are not provided according to our medical policy. - Drugs to stimulate hair growth, including, but not limited to, Rogaine® (i.e., topical minoxidil) or other similar drug preparations. - Drugs used in the treatment of drug induced fatigue, general fatigue and idiopathic hypersomnia. - Drugs that are not FDA approved or designated as "less than effective" by the FDA, also known as a "DESI" drug. - Drugs placed on prescription-only status as required by state or local law. - Compounded drugs from bulk powders that are not a component of an FDA-approved drug. - Vaccines, immunizations and preventative medications solely for the purpose of travel.